 A better answer may be to stay in Klosters.
 Located further east, the smaller village of Klosters is much more of a typical quaint Swiss village that makes a great base for a longer snowboarding vacation.
 And, right from town you can access both Parsenn and Madrisa.
 From either town, there are free ski buses that interconnect to all six ski areas.

-If you do stay in Davos and are looking for some apres ski action, then check out the Piano Bar, the Cabanna Club or the Ex-bar.
+If you do stay in Davos and are looking for some apres ski action, then check out the Postli Club, the Cabanna Club, the Ex-bar or the Piano Bar.

 To reach the snowboarding in Davos from Zurich, the best bet is by train.
 It’s a 2.5 hour ride with a single transfer in Landquart.
 This is the same train line that also services St Moritz, which is 30 minutes further along the line.
 If you are coming from the airport and don’t want to use the trains, you can always use the Davos Express transfer bus service.